VVionnet/Windmapper/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to WindMapper's documentation!
+Welcome to Windmapper's documentation!
 ======================================

 Wind_mapper is a tool used to produce pre-computed libraries of wind field used for wind downscaling.
 Wind_mapper uses the `WindNinja <https://github.com/firelab/windninja>`__ wind diagnostic model.
-It has been primarily developped for wind downscaling for the Canadian Hydrological Model `CHM <https://github.com/Chrismarsh/CHM>`__.

 .. image:: images/WM-main.png